yuval-rubin1/Amirim-Project/connectome_based/README.md

 ```

 The script will save the MSD results for each seed in a .npy file named `msds_array.npy`, on which you can then run the analysis using the `analyze_msd.py` script in the main directory (preferably with the `ou` parameter).

+# Data

+The `data` subdirectory contains the necessary data files for running the connectome-based model simulation.
+The main file is `lb_data.pkl`, which contains the connectivity matrix and other parameters needed for the simulation.
+It was loaded from the original authors code, as described above.